PrikshitKumar/interop-tokens/README.md

+## Overview

+A monorepo for ERC-20 token bridging, featuring services and clients to enable token transfers between any two EVM-compatible networks.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation